-- 9.05 Create programs through Economic Development to market Rio Communitie destination location for "assisted living centers".
-Smaller group construction spread throughout city should be the primary focus. - 9.06 Enlist commercial developers to recruit conventional nursing homes to build in Rio Communities.
-Focus should be on our demographics as a retirement center. - 9.07 Recognize trending in housing for a large segment of the population is away from large lot single-family subdivisions to smaller multi-family dwellings that have more efficient land use.

-9.08 In-fill should be encouraged, with an emphasis on increased housing density.
+- 9.06 Enlist commercial developers to recruit conventional nursing homes to b Communities.
+Focus should be on our demographics as a retirement center. - 9.07 Recognize trends trending in housing for a large segment of the population is away from large lot single family subdivisions to smaller multi-family dwellings that have more efficient land use. - 9.08 In-fill should be encouraged. , with an emphasis on increased housing density.